luke-codewalker/monkeys-typewriter/README.md

 ## Using the page
 You can play around with the **target phrase**, the **population size** and the **mutation rate** to influence how the population behaves.
 By pressing `Let them smash the keys` you start an evolution with the current parameters.
-If nothing happend check if you have entered valid parameters.
+If nothing happens check if you've entered valid parameters.

 Depending on your input the evolution will take more or less time.
 Longer phrases need more time, as well as smaller populations.
 An increased mutation rate can help to arrive at the target phrase but if it's too high, the monkeys will change too drastically with every new generation and never progress towards the target phrase.